hanishkvc/prgs-sdr-kspecanal/README.rst

 kspecanal.py zeroSpan centerFreq <theFreq>

-This scans a frequency band centered at centerFreq, and spread over a band width of 2.4MHz by default (a safe value, decided based on the sampling rate limits of rtlsdr), again and again.
+This scans a frequency band centered at centerFreq, and spread over a band width of 2.4MHz by default (a relatively safe value, decided based on the sampling rate and sig level results of rtlsdr), again and again.

 It shows the normalised fft result magnitudes of the scan on a Log scale.
 These are shown as 3 curves

         The Red curve which is the max values seen till then.

+        The Yellow curve which is the min values seen till then.

         The Green curve, which is the average of values seen till then.